-You may even notice that if a dog is extremely frightened they may involuntarily excrete fluid from their anal gland as their sphincter muscles can reflexively tighten when they are fearful.
+You may even notice that if a dog is extremely frightened they may involuntarily excrete fluid from their anal sac as their sphincter muscles can reflexively tighten when they are fearful.

-Dogs sniff each others butts so they can identify their specific scent that is emitted from their anal glands
+Dogs sniff each others butts so they can identify their specific scent that is emitted from their anal sacs

-How Do I Know If My Dog’s Anal Glands Are a Problem?
+How Do I Know If My Dog’s Anal Sacs Are a Problem?

-If your dog growls or shows other signs of distress when you try to examine their rectal area this could be a sign of a problem with the anal glands
+If your dog growls or shows other signs of distress when you try to examine their rectal area this could be a sign of a problem with the anal sacs

 There may be signs of swelling, redness or inflammation around the immediate rectum area.